 Hogsback Mountain is also known to have some of the best views of Durango.

-Durango is home to 11 unique art galleries, and they can all be taken in with a self-guided tour (don’t forget your ice cream).
-While most galleries ask that you do not bring in food or drink, enjoying a cup or cone of ice cream is a great way to stay cool while you walk from gallery to gallery (and some may say that the promise of ice cream might encourage the kids to visit ‘one more gallery’).
+Durango is home to unique art galleries, and they can all be taken in with a self-guided tour (don’t forget your ice cream).
+While most galleries ask you not to bring in food or drink, enjoying a scoop of ice cream is a great way to stay cool while you walk from gallery to gallery (and some may say that the promise of ice cream might encourage the kids to visit ‘one more gallery’).

-Durango also features incredible works by Native American artists from all over the Four Corners region in the Toh-Atin gallery.
+Durango also features incredible works by Native American artists from all over the Four Corners region in many of the art galleries downtown.

 Learn More About All of Durango’s Art Galleries.

 Many people who drive the San Juan Skyway during the spring or summer often wonder why there are no guard rails.
-The answer is simple: the snowplows need to be able to push the snow off the roads.
+The answer is simple: the snowplows need to be able to push the snow off the edge of the roads.